dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 1. HATDeX may suspend in whole or in part the provision of its Services to you at any time without incurring any liability if:
     1. HATDeX reasonably believes that you acted or are acting in breach of the Terms, including the Acceptable Use Policy;
     2. HATDeX reasonably believes that the User acted or is acting in breach of any applicable law;
-    3. you fail to cooperate with HATDeX's investigations of suspected breaches or technical faults;
+    3. you fail to cooperate with HATDeX&#39;s investigations of suspected breaches or technical faults;
-    4. HATDeX reasonably believes that a User's HAT Account has been accessed by an unauthorised third party or its security has been compromised in any other manner;
+    4. HATDeX reasonably believes that a User&#39;s HAT Account has been accessed by an unauthorised third party or its security has been compromised in any other manner;
     5. HATDeX considers the suspension to be reasonably necessary to protect its network, its customers, its commercial interests or any other essential interest;
     6. HATDeX is required by law or by a governmental authority to suspend its Services;
     7.  you fail to validate your account within 30 days in accordance with Article 6;
-2. HATDeX will give you reasonable advance notice of a suspension and will offer you the opportunity to cure the grounds underlying the suspension, when this appears to be possible in HATDeX's judgment.
+2. HATDeX will give you reasonable advance notice of a suspension and will offer you the opportunity to cure the grounds underlying the suspension, when this appears to be possible in HATDeX&#39;s judgment.
 3. If the suspension is based on one of the grounds listed under letters a, b, c and f of this Article, HATDeX has the right to continue to charge you the fees for the Paid Services during the suspension in accordance with Article

 ## Termination